umarzarar/Flask_Survey_Form/README.md

-# Authentication and Survey Application
+# Survey Form Web Application

 This is a Flask web application that provides user authentication (signup and login) and allows logged-in users to fill out a lab survey.